Justice Advocacy Fellowship

-You must register for the JAF seminar series, which includes two courses: SBS 4801 in fall semester (3 credits) and SBS 4802 in spring semester (3 credits).
+You must register for the JAF seminar series, which includes two courses: SBS 4801 in fall semester (3 credits) and SBS 4802 in spring semester (3 credits), which are Community Engaged Learning (CEL) designated courses.
 These courses will cover your year-long advocacy internship, as well as the year-long cohort reflection and discussion.
-Read further to understand what you will learn and accomplish throughout the entire academic year in the advocacy internship and the cohort discussion:
+Read further to understand what you will learn and accomplish throughout the entire academic year in the advocacy internship and the cohort discussion.

 - Engage in 8 hours/week of direct advocacy work at your internship site (the entire academic year, for a total of 30 weeks)

 - Learn different advocacy goals and strategies

 - Receive individual supervision from your agency supervisor

 - Learn how to maintain confidentiality of clients/patients/agency